 The first year of fatherhood can be wonderfully soul-lifting and utterly awful.
 It is full of perfect moments, and terrifying ones.
 Being a first time dad can be awe-inspiring and deeply frustrating - within the space of an hour.

 But forewarned is forearmed, and there are ways of making sure the brilliant bits outweigh the madness.
-The 100 + tips collected in this guide are based on the real lived experiences of countless dads here at DaddiLife, out in the blogosphere, and much beyond.
+The 100 + tips collected in this guide are based on the real lived experiences of countless first time dads here at DaddiLife, out in the blogosphere, and much beyond.
 There’s something here for every new dad.
 We hope you find it useful.

 What To Expect